cloudmesh-community/book/chapters/cloud/chameleon/faq.md

-If none of these solve your problem, please [open a ticket with our help desk](https://www.chameleoncloud.org/user/help/), and send us the results of the above (and any evidence of nanites you find as well).
+If none of these solve your problem, please [open a ticket with our help desk](https://www.chameleoncloud.org/user/help/), and send us the previous results (and any evidence of nanites you find as well).